 Unlike Division II, which is broad and inclusive, your Division III needs to be specific, focused and doable in two semesters.
-For students completing in F16 and beyond:

 Before you pass your Division II, you will complete the Division III committee request form on TheHub.
 This form will give potential committee members a brief indication of your plans for Division III.
 You will work with your committee via email and in-person meetings to clarify and refine your ideas for your Division III contract.